boltops-tools/ufo/docs/_docs/fargate.md

 ## Clean up

-Clean up and remove the service to save costs.
+Remove the service to save costs.

     $ ufo destroy
     You are about to destroy demo-web service on the development cluster.